Skip to main content

 Default deposit account

-Post zero value invoice items?
+Post zero-value invoice items?

 MYOB contact import or export

-• If you’re an existing MYOB user and new to Current RMS, import your contacts from MYOB to create corresponding linked organizations in Current.
+• If you’re an existing MYOB user, import your contacts from MYOB to create corresponding linked organisations.

 Revenue group mappings